Assessing applications

 - Property and asset management: The provider manages its housing assets in a manner that ensures properties are suitable.

-After we evaluate the application, we’ll make a recommendation to the Manager, who will make the decision on whether the applicant should be registered.
+After we evaluate your application, we’ll make a recommendation to the Head of Community Housing Regulatory Authority, who will make the decision on whether the applicant should be registered.

 Our principles

-To help guide our work, we have a set of principles we apply when assessing applications for registration and continued compliance with the Performance Standards:
+To help guide our work, we’ve a set of principles we apply when assessing applications for registration and continued compliance with the performance standards.

 Fairness and consistency